 6. Red-Tailed Hawk

-Unlike other types of hawks in Virginia, their preferred hunting style involves surprise attacks from above rather than diving directly above their quarry.
+Unlike other hawks in Virginia, their preferred hunting style involves surprise attacks from above rather than diving directly above their quarry.
 The lifespan of Red-tailed Hawks is quite long– between ten and fourteen years, depending on how well it can adapt to its environment over time.
 Also, it depends on whether it faces any serious predators or inclement weather patterns in its habitat range.

 7. Sharp-Shinned Hawk

 The head of this insect on the list of various types of hawks in Virginia is somewhat rounded with a dark cap, and the bill is black.
 Its eyes are reddish to orange colored.
-It’s similar to its close relative, the Cooper’s Hawk; however, it can be distinguished by its smaller size and its more slender body shape.
+It’s similar to its close relative, the Cooper’s Hawk; however, it can be distinguished by its smaller size and more slender body shape.

 The Sharp-shinned Hawk prefers coniferous and deciduous woodlands for nesting but also inhabits various cultivated areas.
-These include farmlands or residential landscapes particularly where dense vegetation provides adequate cover.
-Its diet consists mostly of small birds such as doves, finches, jays, thrushes, or warblers which it hunts by taking surprise attacks on its prey, often catching them at feeders or other exposed spots in gardens or parks.
+These include farmlands or residential landscapes, particularly where dense vegetation provides adequate cover.
+Its diet consists mostly of small birds such as doves, finches, jays, thrushes, or warblers, which it hunts by taking surprise attacks on its prey, often catching them at feeders or other exposed spots in gardens or parks.

 8. Cooper’s Hawk

 These birds can be identified by their red eyes, white stripes on the back of their head, and blackish-brown mottled barring patterns on their chest.
-Cooper’s Hawks are primarily woodland habitat dwellers, but they can also be found near residential areas with plenty of trees and shrubs to hunt from.
+Cooper’s Hawks are primarily woodland habitat dwellers, but they can also be found near residential areas with plenty of trees and shrubs to hunt.
 Like other types of hawks in Virginia, these birds typically use perching spots such as tree tops during the daytime when searching for food or shelter.

 Cooper’s Hawks feed mainly on small mammals such as squirrels and mice but will also catch some smaller birds like doves and jays.
-During the winter, they may scavenge carrion or visit backyard bird feeders in search of an easy meal.
+During the winter, they may scavenge carrion or visit backyard bird feeders for an easy meal.
 Cooper’s Hawks mate for life and generally establish permanent territories with distinctly marked boundaries that they vigorously defend against rivals during the breeding season in the springtime.